Savile Town

 Savile Town is a suburb of Dewsbury, Kirklees, West Yorkshire, England, lying just to the south of the River Calder.

 It consists of late Victorian housing, which varies between long terraces, semi-detached and detached housing.
 The mills on the banks of the Calder supplied employment to Savile Town for several decades; these were mostly woollen, and some cotton.
 As the mills closed, the area became run-down.
-Recent regeneration has seen most of the units now reoccupied.

 History

 The area is named for Thomas Savile, who once owned the townships of Dewsbury and Thornhill.
 He also gave his name to the bridge that leads to the town centre and founded Wakefield Cathedral and Queen Elizabeth Grammar School.
 There are several roads in Dewsbury, Ossett and Wakefield that have "Savile" in their names.
 There were once two collieries named "Savile"; one on Owl Lane at the Dewsbury-Ossett border, and one near Methley.
 Prior to 1910, Savile Town was part of the Thornhill Urban District.
 In 1910, the district was abolished, and the area became part of the town of Dewsbury.